stephenlepisto/designpatternexamples/docs/iterator.md

 # How to Use

+Links to the Iterator class and interface descriptions:
+- @ref DesignPatternExamples_cpp::IteratorContainer_Class "IteratorContainer_Class" (C++)
+- @ref DesignPatternExamples_csharp.IteratorContainer_Class "IteratorContainer_Class" (C#)
+- @ref DesignPatternExamples_cpp::Iterator "IIterator" interface (C++)
+- @ref DesignPatternExamples_csharp.Iterator "IIterator" interface (C#)
+- @ref DesignPatternExamples_cpp::Iterator "Iterator" class (C++)
+- @ref DesignPatternExamples_csharp.Iterator "Iterator" class (C#)

 Having said all that, here is an example of how an object-oriented iterator can be implemented.
-In this case, the example uses the interface IIterator to represent an iterator to the caller.
-A custom container class provides an instance of this interface to allow the caller to iterate forward over the container.
-In this example, the container can expose multiple iterators, each independent of the others.
+In this case, the example uses the interface, `IIterator`, to represent an iterator to the caller.
+A custom container class, `IteratorContainer_Class`, provides an instance of this interface to allow the caller to iterate forward over the container.
+This custom container can expose multiple iterators, each independent of the others.
 The use of multiple iterators on the same container is normally used only when the container is a read-only type; that is, the contents will not be changing.
 Once the contents are changed (added or removed), all iterators are considered invalid.

 __C++__